Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-embedded_platform.md

 ## Part 4: Build and Run the Embedded Processor Application

- In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow.
-The overall flow is described in [Introduction to Vitis Tools for Embedded System Designers](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Introduction-to-Vitis-Tools-for-Embedded-System-Designers), and includes the following image flow diagram.
-From the image you can see the G++ cross-compiler  for building the host application for the Arm® processor, and the use of the Vitis compiler (`v++`) for building the Xilinx device binary (`xclbin`).
+ In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow as described below.
+The overall flow is described in [Introduction to Vitis Tools for Embedded System Designers](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Introduction-to-Vitis-Tools-for-Embedded-System-Designers), and includes the image flow diagram shown below.
+From the image you can see the G++ cross-compiler  for building the host application for the Arm processor, and the use of the Vitis compiler (`v++`) for building the AMD device binary (`xclbin`).
 These are the steps you will be working through in this lab.

 ![img](./images/embedded_processor_flow.png)